laflemme21/Maze-generator/README.md

 # Maze generator
- Pyton project consisting of generating a challenging maze saved in a text file of dimensions 5x5< <100x100
+ Python project consisting of generating a challenging maze saved in a text file of dimensions 5x5< <100x100